What your customers want from their shopping experience

 No wonder sites like Etsy make it so easy to leave a review… and keep asking shoppers to leave a review… and make each seller’s reviews so prominent on product pages.

 It’s not just you.
 And it’s not because you’re getting old.
 Some packaging is just difficult to open.
-55% of the consumers surveyed for a recent packaging study said so.
+It's getting so bad that 77% of consumers reported to have been injured by product packaging in their lifetimes.
 They also said that difficult packaging is the most irritating and annoying thing about ecommerce packaging.

 People like to get their orders shipped to them fast.
 They like placing their orders fast, too.
 In fact, they just generally like fast when it comes to being online.